MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 :::image type="content" source="media/tutorial/advanced-form-diagram.png" alt-text="A diagram of an advanced form.":::

-In the steps below, we'll create an advanced form.
+In the steps below, we'll create an advanced form, this example follows a simple process to apply for a scholarship, but the concepts can be applied to other business processes.

 This advanced form will require users to authenticate before filling in the various steps.
 Users will also be able to pick up where they left off and apply multiple times.

 :::image type="content" source="media/tutorial/advanced-form.gif" alt-text="Animation that shows the working advanced form in action.":::

-> [!NOTE]
-> You'll need to adjust these steps to reflect your own business requirements.
+Follow the steps to create an advanced form in the Portals Management app and add it to a page in the design studio.

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).